-Understanding where your organization is heading and the strategic goals as defined by the executive team is a key subject.
+Understanding where your organization is heading and the strategic goals defined by the executive team is crucial.

-To help you in this task, use the business motivation model by defining the mission, vision, strategies, tactics, objectives, and goals.
+Use the business motivation model to help you in this task by defining the mission, vision, strategies, tactics, objectives, and goals.

-Enterprise architects must work in close partnership with the business to get insights into the organization’s strategy and ensure that the business's capabilities are comprehensive.
+Enterprise architects must work closely with the business to get insights into the organization's strategy and ensure that the business's capabilities are comprehensive.